 Townview Qualifier 2017Tags: journal, tips, connect, and motivate

+This past weekend, Iron Reign hosted a 28-team qualifier at Townview Magnet Center.
+Many of us attend the School of Science and Engineering insided Townview, so it was familiar territory and made the whole experience a little easier.
 We were lucky enough to host a Scrimmage as practice for our actual qualifier.
 Weeks of preparation and anticipation paid off when the FTC Affiliate Partner for North Texas told us it was "the best run qualifier this season," and the North Texas Judge Advisor, Freidrich Elliot, called it the "best judging panel he's ever seen."
 Unlike most posts in our blog, this post's purpose is not to give a play-by-play.
 You can take a look at how the day went on our instagram.
 We want to use our experience as an opportunity to help out other teams who may be hosting a qualifier.

 - It is very important to manage your volunteers.
 We had volunteer coordinators for every task, like a match queueing coordinator or inspection coordinator.

 - Our PTSA was kind enough to donate food as a fundraiser.
 However, a lot of it was left over and wasted because it was perishable.
 Our recommendation is be careful in the amount of perishable food you make.

 - Make a playlist using FIRST-approved songs ahead of time or use the one we used.
 Thanks to Roaheen Neil Mansuri on Spotify!